 Our guests have had good comments about travel insurance from Preferred Adventures Ltd, in St Paul, MN and Square Mouth.

 Carbon offsets are voluntary donations made by individuals, companies, or governments that compensate, or offset, greenhouse gas emissions from transportation, electricity use, and other sources.
 In an effort to promote sustainable development and tourism, the Costa Rican Ministry of Environmental Affairs has created a program in which tourists can compensate the carbon emissions caused by their international flights by investing in programs that preserve and reforest natural areas within Costa Rica.

-Although Costa Rica is considered to have a stable climate, it is important to note that different temperature and weather conditions may be experienced within the same day, or within short distances, due mostly to the rugged terrain of this mountainous country.
-There are two well defined seasons: the green season (invierno), and the dryer summer season (verano), with one main difference between them: rainfall averages.
-Dry season runs from December to April, and the green season from May to November.
+Although Costa Rica is considered to have a stable climate, it is important to note that different temperature and weather conditions may be experienced on the same day, or within short distances, due mostly to the rugged terrain of this mountainous country.
+There are two well-defined seasons: the green season (invierno), and the dryer summer season (verano), with one main difference between them: rainfall averages.
+The Dry season runs from December to April and the green season from May to November.
 Rainfall averages for the country may reach the highest point during the months of September and October.

 Seasonal changes don’t bring significant changes in temperatures, although nights may be cooler in some areas during the rainy season.
 Mornings will most commonly be sunny all year round.